-ACT UP/NY activists enter the CBS Evening News studio and shout “AIDS is news—Fight AIDS, not Arabs” during opening broadcast.
+ACT UP/New York activists enter the CBS Evening News studio and shout “AIDS is news—Fight AIDS, not Arabs” during the opening broadcast.
 (1991)

 ACT UP declares a Day of Desperation demanding that everyone realize that every day is a day of desperation for those in the AIDS community.
 Demonstrations are organized throughout NYC.
 (1991)